-Each digitized spectrum contains 4096 43 KHz wide channels (unless CTS smoothing is invoked).
+Each digitized spectrum contains 4096, ~44 KHz wide channels (unless CTS smoothing is invoked).
+Note that the precise channel width is temperature dependent, as discussed in Section 9.4.

 In addition to the spectroscopic data, additional related information is packaged in the spectroscopic science file.
 The first CTS science packet contains the operational mode, the science data type (in this case CTS data), the calibration mirror location, the CTS multiplier value, the calibration indicator, and the LO frequency setting.
 Last CTS science packet contains PLL alarm data for the CTS scan.
 One byte of PLL alarm data will be present for each 5-second CTS scan that is contained in the CTS data set.